improving-minnesota/reverse-proxy-kestrel/README.md

 server.
 Compare this [quoted answer](https://stackoverflow.com/a/43239677) on StackOverflow, with the link that references it.
 That text is no longer there, it changed [here, on 06/01/2019](https://github.com/dotnet/AspNetCore.Docs/commit/58fa78efdf080baf55072b5e6f7a03526890fd8a)!

 The danger here is that Microsoft does not specify when it became safe to use Kestrel without a proxy server!
-They just making it seem as if it was always safe, even though, before they said it wasn't.
+They're just making it seem as if it was always safe, even though, before they said it wasn't.

 ---